 Since the maternal factors and delivery room collection are a given, the processing method is the key to getting the most stem cells possible from newborn cord blood.

+Clinical research by the US National Library of Medicine of the National Institute for Health has validated our process.
 A team of scientists from the Cell Therapy Research Institute and the Newcastle Centre for Cord Blood published two separate studies that reached the same conclusion – our process is superior to hetastarch.

 Our process recovers almost 75% of your newborn’s stem cells, while hetastarch recovers a little more than half (56.48%).
-This means that many more precious stem cells are being recovered for future use with PREMIERMAX®.
+This means that many more precious stem cells are being recovered for future use with PREMIERMAX®

 In any laboratory that processes blood, preventing contamination is a priority.
 Again, the researchers found that our chosen method is superior.
 We use a closed system, meaning that the risk is much lower for transfer of contaminates from other surfaces to your child’s cord blood.